Most Enjoyable Reads 2019

 The Day We Met By Roxie Cooper

 Ten years, two people and one twisty, epic love story that asks what happens when you meet your soulmate after you’re already engaged to someone else?

 I have always hung on to the idea that there is a soulmate out there for everyone… and this book just makes it feel possible.

 A Home From Home by Veronica Henry

 Sunshine, cider and family secrets

 It is like a jigsaw of people and you try to see where ever piece (or person) fits in.
 The Melchoir/ Culbone family tree is intertwined and full of secrets, but the writing is so skilled that it flows beautifully.

-Thank you so much for reading, all these books have full reviews on this blog if you want to find out more.
+Thank you so much for taking a look ar my most enjoyable reads 2019.
+All these books have full reviews on this blog if you want to find out more.